NVIDIA/NVFlare/examples/getting_started/tf/README.md

 ### 2.1 Centralized training

-To simulate a centralized training baseline, we run FedAvg algorithm with 1 client for 25 local epochs, for one single round.
+To simulate a centralized training baseline, we run FedAvg algorithm with 1 client for 25 rounds, where each round consists of one single epoch.

 ```
 python ./tf_fl_script_executor_cifar10.py \
        --algo centralized \
        --n_clients 1 \
-       --num_rounds 1 \
+       --num_rounds 25 \
        --batch_size 64 \
-       --epochs 25 \
+       --epochs 1 \
        --alpha 0.0
 ```
 Note, here `--alpha 0.0` means that no heterogeneous data splits are being generated.